glittershark/reactable/README.md

 ### Sorting

-You can specify which columns will sort by click by specifing the `sortable` argument to the `<Table>` component.
-This is an array of column names or column objects.
+To enable sorting on all columns, just specify `sortable={true}` on the `<Table>` component.
+For further customization, ie disabling sort or using a custom sort function on a per-column basis, you can pass an array to `sortable`, which contains either string column names or column objects.

-You can specify a custom sort function by defining a column object with structure:
+To specify a custom sort function, use the following structure for the column object:

 ```javascript